Doncaster (1825 ship)

 Doncaster was launched on the River Thames in 1825.
 Early in her career she carried emigrants to Australia.
 She made other voyages to Van Diemen's Land and New South Wales, but also traded as a West Indiaman.
-She was wrecked on 17 July 1836 on the coast of South Africa while sailing from Île de France (Mauritius) to London under a license from the British East India Company (EIC).
+She was wrecked on 17 July 1836, on the coast of South Africa while sailing from Île de France (Mauritius) to London.